-Let’s rewind back to that awful English teacher.
-One of the first lessons he taught was how to read your own work for errors.
+Let's rewind to that awful English teacher.
+One of the first lessons he taught was how to read your work for errors.

 Read through your next post, start to finish, but this time, let the meaning go.
 This sounds a little like one of those YouTube meditation classes.

 Writing takes time.
-Try to avoid (in fact, make it a personal policy) ever publishing something the same day your write it.
+Try to avoid (in fact, make it a personal policy) ever publishing something the same day you write it.

 This is me giving you a little lesson on planning ahead.
 Use your content calendar, use your personal calendar, use your family Cozy calendar.
 Do whatever you've gotta do to schedule posts, write them ahead of time and give yourself plenty of space to edit and all the time you need to manage each post.